pibooth/pibooth/docs/sources/start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``pibooth`` application handle the rendering of the final picture using 2 variables defined in the configuration (see :ref:`Configuration` below):
+The ``pibooth`` application handle the rendering of the final picture using 2 variables defined in the configuration (see :ref:`Configure` below):

 * ``[CAMERA][resolution] = (width, height)`` is the resolution of the captured picture in pixels.
 As explained in the configuration file, the preview size is